-What we do in Greece, Serbia & Bosnia
+What we do in the refugee crisis?

-Indigo Volunteers is responding to the refugee crisis predominantly in Greece but also in Serbia, Bosnia, Calais and Lebanon.
+Indigo Volunteers is responding to the refugee crisis predominantly in Greece but also in Serbia, Bosnia, Calais, Turkey and Lebanon.
 We have a coordination team based in Greece, who are in contact with grassroots projects and the wider community.
 The projects we support are filling gaps in basic aid in camps, running community centres, mobile medical support, social support, education, goods distribution, providing legal advice and so much more.

 The Indigo refugee and migrant team aims to understand the volunteer needs of these organisations and connects them with independent volunteers looking for ways to help.
 This means the grassroots projects can spend less time organising and looking for volunteers and more time helping people affected by the continued crisis.